avonbied/java-course/README.md

 # CSC125 - Concordia College-Moorhead

 CSC 125 Class Assignments &amp; Examples.
-This includes project assignments and worked examples from CSC125(SPRING 2019) : B. Gronneberg.
+This includes project assignments and worked examples from CSC125(SPRING 2019) instructed by B. Gronneberg.

 ## Structure
 This course is separated by test _section_ and further separated by practice examples and assignments.